Probate Attorney

 • Easy to follow instructions

-• Phone consultation with a probate expert
+• Phone consultation with one of our probate specialists

-• Dedicated probate expert
+• Dedicated probate attorney

-• Coordinated electronic signatures with family members
+• Coordinated electronic signatures with family members (where electronic signature is legally accepted)

 • Public notice prepared and guided publishing